 12-24 hour dry fermentation, moderate washing, multilevel mesh tray solar drying

 Lagarto is a group of Nasa indigenous smallholders practicing low-impact agroforestry in the northern Cauca municipalities of Corinto and Toribio.
-It is an area of contested control between the indigenous authority and several insurgent and/or criminal groups invilved in the illegal trade or mining.
-The indiginous coffee growers have opted for a third way, using specialty premiums from small-scale coffee production to compliment subsistence crops and fund their self-sufficiency.
+It is an area of contested control between the indigenous authority and several insurgent and/or criminal groups involved in illegal trade or mining.
+This indiginous community has opted for a third way, using specialty premiums from small-scale coffee production to compliment subsistence crops and fund their self-sufficiency.

 Colombia and coffee are nearly synonymous.
 For decades, US specialty has looked to Colombia to source the entire spectrum of coffees, from all-day approachable blenders to unique and experimental competition lots.
 This range speaks to the diversity to be found within Colombia– diversity in climate, coffee and culture.
 From the northern ranges in Sierra Nevada to the Rezuardos of in the South, Colombia harvests coffee nearly year around.
 Some farmers negotiate directly with roasters on cup scores, and track international prices.
 Others come from remote communities and sell to the Colombian Coffee Growers Federation (FNC) – a setter of standards and buyer of last resort for communities that have access to no other customer.